dhis2/dhis2-releases/releases/2.41/README.md

 DROP function if exists can_be_casted(s text, type text);
 ```

-##### Usage:
+> [!NOTE]
+> It's unnecessary to manually run the update since the system will do it automatically on the next system startup.

+> [!NOTE]
+> You can also use this migration to identify the TEAs you need to correct if you *do not* want the type to be automatically changed.

+> [!IMPORTANT]
-The first time the new version boots up, the script will be automatically executed (the first startup after upgrading might be slightly slower because of this script running).
+> The first time the new version boots up, the script will be automatically executed (the first startup after upgrading might be slightly slower because of this script running).

 ### Tracker